Orton-Gillingham vs. Sound-to-Print: What Does the Evidence Say?

 The most comprehensive analysis is a 2021 meta-analysis published in Exceptional Children (Stevens, Austin, Moore, Scammacca, Boucher, & Vaughn).
 Of 466 studies, only 24 met the criteria for inclusion.
 The finding: OG interventions did not produce a statistically significant improvement in foundational reading skills—phonological awareness, phonics, fluency, and spelling—with an effect size of 0.22 (p = .40).
 For vocabulary and comprehension, the effect size was 0.14 (p = .59), also not significant.

 Two points of fairness matter here.
-First, the average effect was positive, just not statistically significant, and the authors are explicit that their findings do not prove OG is ineffective.
+First, the average effect was positive, just not statistically significant, and the authors are explicit that their findings do not prove that OG is ineffective.
 Second, the deeper problem they identify is the quality and quantity of the research: there simply isn't enough rigorous, large-sample evidence to confirm that OG works as well as its widespread mandates assume.
 An earlier review (Ritchey & Goeke, 2006) reached a similar conclusion: most studies of OG are of poor methodological quality.

 The honest takeaway is not "Orton-Gillingham doesn't work."
 It is this: the evidence base for OG is far thinner than its near-universal, sometimes legally mandated adoption would suggest.
 For a method treated by many as the gold standard, that gap deserves attention.